 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Abbeville is worth considering.

 Being a small city, Abbeville does not have a public transit system used by locals to get to and from work.

-The per capita income in Abbeville in 2010 was $18,396, which is lower middle income relative to Alabama and the nation.
-This equates to an annual income of $73,584 for a family of four.
+The per capita income in Abbeville in 2010 was $19,262, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,048 for a family of four.
 However, Abbeville contains both very wealthy and poor people as well.

 The most common language spoken in Abbeville is English.
-Other important languages spoken here include Indic languages and Chinese.
+Other important languages spoken here include French and German.